Reading:

 Scenario 6: Brand Based Competitive Pricing

-Another common and last (for now) scenario that can be seen in price competition is happening between suppliers and general e-commerce retailers.
+Another common and last (for now) scenario that can be seen in price competition is happening between suppliers and general ecommerce retailers.
 Suppliers or brands should have a solid pricing strategy towards resellers to keep up their brand value and have margins at a healthy level.
 As we did on Category Based Competitive Pricing, here a generic example.

 This time we have one brand and other online marketplaces in the scenario.

-1- The supplier named “Great Shoe Brand” manufactures its own sports shoes and has a great penetration in the online market.
+1- The supplier named “Great Shoe Brand” manufactures its own sports shoes and has great penetration in the online market.
 “Great Shoe Brand” sports shoes can be found in both its own online store and other online marketplaces.

 In that scenario, Great Shoe Brand should generate some repricing strategies according to its policy to lift up its sales.
 There may be two different approaches for that case.
 Great Shoe Brand can show its own identity as premium and increase its own value by setting higher prices for sports shoes or the brand can increase its own online store sales and awareness among shopping areas by setting competitive prices.